 “These are really positive steps forward,” said Becky Dennison, executive director of Venice Community Housing.
 [Yea, Becky/VCH!]

+Other community members questioned some of the plans.
 [Mark Ryavec (see below) IS a community member; but a highly politicized one; who seems to be the only quote, used by LA Times, representing the community.]

 Mark Ryavec, president of Venice Stakeholders Assn., said homeless storage should be in an industrial zone, not the residential neighborhood surrounding the old senior center.